AnaZupic/Virtual-Closet/README.md

 - deleting existing clothes
 - filtering existing clothes by type of clothing
 ## Installing and running the app
-- run npm install to install all the necessary packages
+- run "npm install" to install all the necessary packages
-- run npm run dev to start the app
+- run "npm run dev" to start the app
 ## Technologies
 Frontend: React
 ## Author